+DISMOUNTS:

-DISMOUNTS: "Dismount" is defined as the movement of a top person from a stunt and/or pyramid to a cradle position or to the performing surface.
+"Dismount" is defined as the movement of a top person from a stunt and/or pyramid to a cradle position or to the performing surface.

-Only straight pop downs/bump downs, basic straight cradles, 1⁄4 turn dismounts, and the two specified inversion dismounts (above in stunts) are allowed.
+Basic straight cradles, 1⁄4 turn dismounts, and the three specified inversion dismounts (above in stunts) are allowed.
+Straight pop downs/bump downs are allowed from prep level.
+Straight pop downs/bump downs from extended pyramids are allowed if the top person remains connected to the bracers until the top person is at prep level or lower.
 All other dismounts are prohibited.